 The failure of L4R to enforce any right or provision of these Terms will not be deemed a waiver of such right or provision.
 In the event that any provision of these Terms is held to be invalid or unenforceable, then that provision will be limited or eliminated to the minimum extent necessary, and the remaining provisions of these Terms will remain in full force and effect.

-This Agreement shall be deemed to have been made in, and shall be construed in accordance with, the laws of the State of California, and its validity, construction, interpretation and legal effect shall be governed by the laws of the State of California applicable to contracts entered into and performed entirely therein.
-The Parties agree that the state and federal courts located in Los Angeles County, California shall have sole and exclusive jurisdiction to adjudicate any dispute that may arise under this Agreement.
-The Parties consent to venue, services of process and personal jurisdiction in the state and federal courts located in Los Angeles County, California for purpose of adjudicating disputes arising under this Agreement.
+These Terms shall be deemed to have been made in, and shall be construed in accordance with, the laws of the State of California, and its validity, construction, interpretation and legal effect shall be governed by the laws of the State of California applicable to contracts entered into and performed entirely therein.
+You agree that the state and federal courts located in Los Angeles County, California shall have sole and exclusive jurisdiction to adjudicate any dispute that may arise under these Terms.
+The Parties consent to venue, services of process and personal jurisdiction in the state and federal courts located in Los Angeles County, California for purpose of adjudicating disputes arising under these TErms.
 Each Party waives any defense of inconvenient forum to the maintenance of any action or proceeding so brought and waives any bond, surety, or other security that might be required of any other party with respect thereto.

 Under California Civil Code Section 1789.3, users of the Services from California are entitled to the following specific consumer rights notice: The Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs may be contacted in writing at 1625 North Market Blvd., Suite N 112, Sacramento, CA 95834, or by telephone at (916) 445-1254 or (800) 952-5210.
 L4R may be contacted in writing at 1424 Page Street, Lower Unit, San Francisco, CA 94117.